Derrick Rose: 2010–11 season: MVP season

+On February 17, in the Bulls' last game before the All-Star break, Rose set a career-high with 42 points, while also recording 8 assists and 5 rebounds, as the Bulls beat the San Antonio Spurs 109–99.
+On March 19, he equalled that tally in a 115–108 overtime loss by the Indiana Pacers.
+The loss was only one of two that the Bulls suffered in the last 23 games of the season.
+On March 26, Rose had a career-high 17 assists, along with 30 points, in a 95–87 victory over the Milwaukee Bucks.
+On April 10, Rose scored 39 points on 13-of-17 shooting in a 102–99 win over the Orlando Magic, in one of the final regular season matches of the season which saw the Bulls go undefeated in the month of April.
+On April 13, Rose put on a show at the Madison Square Garden with 26 points, shooting 10-of-19 and throwing down several crowd-pleasing dunks in a 103–90 win over the Knicks, leading coach Mike D'Antoni to compliment him in the post-game interview: "His athletic ability is ridiculous.
+He's come farther, quicker, faster than anyone expected; he's playing at a level that not many people play."

 At the end of the 2010–11 NBA season the Bulls finished with a league leading record of 62–20.
 Their 60+ wins was the Bulls' first such season since 1997–98 and sixth 60+ win in franchise history.
 At season's end, Rose became only the third player since the 1972–73 NBA season to record 2,000 points and 600 assists in a single season.
 The other two players were LeBron James and Michael Jordan.
 On May 3, Rose was named the NBA Most Valuable Player, joining Jordan as the only players to receive the award in Chicago Bulls history.
 At 22 years and 6 months old, Rose also became the youngest player to receive the award (Wes Unseld, formerly the youngest MVP, won the award in 1968–69 at age 23 years, 2 months).

 In the 2011 NBA playoffs, the Bulls defeated the Indiana Pacers and Atlanta Hawks in the first two rounds.
 In the Eastern Conference Finals, the Bulls faced the Miami Heat, led by James, Dwyane Wade and Chris Bosh.
 The Bulls lost the series in five games.
 During the 2011 playoffs, Rose averaged 27.1 points per game, but only shot 39% from the field and 24% for three-pointers.